hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Remove the cluster you are going to be redeploying from the AGW.
 [PR example here](https://github.com/hmcts/azure-platform-terraform/pull/594)
 - Unsure which IP belongs to which cluster?
 Check the front end IP of the kubernetes-internal loadbalancer

-Every Production change which involves taking down a cluster is supposed to include scaling up of the apps:-
+Every Production change which involves taking down a cluster is supposed to include scaling up of the apps (these can chan e):-
 - idam-api (scale from 4 to 8)
-- ccd-data-store-api
+- ccd-data-store-api (scale from 15 to 30)
-- ccd-definition-store-api
+- ccd-definition-store-api (scale from 15 to 30)
 - dm-store (scale from 7 to 14)

 *(idam-api requires 8 pods to be split up across 2 clusters and handle the load.
 If we are bringing a cluster down then we need to ensure the other cluster has 8 pods for idam-api)*